Scroll Top

 Central Reservations Phone: 1-888-332-2623

-A block of standard guestrooms (single or double occupancy) have been set aside at a special rate of $134 (plus applicable taxes) for the Disaster Management Conference 2024.
-To obtain this special rate, you must provide them with the group rate #203318 at the time of booking.
+A block of standard guestrooms (single or double occupancy) have been set aside at a special rate of $142 (plus applicable taxes) for the Manitoba Disaster Management Conference 2026.
+To obtain this special rate, you must provide them with Group ID #449974, Group Name Manitoba Disaster Management at the time of booking.

 Reserve your rooms early as the hotel has fully booked in past conferences!
 In the event that Canad Inns Destination Centre Polo Park gets fully booked, the onus will be on you to find an alternate hotel.